-Dems drop impeachment file trove on eve of key vote: Hand-written notes, messages to Ukraine and more
+Dems drop impeachment file trove on eve of key vote: Handwritten notes, messages to Ukraine and more

 “Wow.
 Can’t believe Trumo [sic] hasn’t fired this bi--h.”

-"Guess you can do anything in the Ukraine with money," Hyde texted, after establishing that Yovanovitch was under surveillance.
+"Guess you can do anything in the Ukraine with money," Hyde texted, after apparently establishing that Yovanovitch was under some form of surveillance.

 "She's talked to three people.
 Her phone is off.
 Computer is off," Hyde wrote on March 25, 2019.
+It was unclear how he would know that her computer was not on.

 "She's next to the embassy. ...
 Not in the embassy.
 Private security.
 Been there since Thursday."

+As Yovanovitch testifed during Democrats' impeachment inquiry," Hyde wrote on Twitter that she was a "traitor," a "scumbag," and a "yuge pos."

-And, in a May letter directly sent to Zelensky, Giuliani requested a meeting with Ukraine's president and explicitly stated that Trump was aware of the arrangement -- even though Giuliani held no official government post at the time.
+And, in a May letter sent directly to Zelensky, Giuliani requested a meeting with Ukraine's president and explicitly stated that Trump was aware of the arrangement -- even though Giuliani held no official government post at the time.
+A key portion of Democrats' impeachment argument has been that Trump associates had his imprimatur to pursue political investigations in Ukraine.

 "However, I have a more specific request," Giuliani wrote, after congratulating Zelensky on his recent election win.
-"In my capacity as personal counsel to President Trump and with his knowledge and consent, I request a meeting with you on this upcoming Monday, May 13th or Tuesday, May 14th.
-I will need no more than a half-hour of your time and I will be accompanied by my colleague Victoria Toensing, a distinguished American attorney who is very familiar with this matter."
+"In my capacity as personal counsel to President Trump and with his knowledge and consent, I request a meeting with you on this upcoming Monday, May 13th, or Tuesday, May 14th."

+Giuliani added: "I will need no more than a half hour of your time and I will be accompanied by my colleague Victoria Toensing, a distinguished American attorney who is very familiar with this matter."

+Schiff further noted that, according to the documents, on Oct.
+2, 2019, Trump attorney Jay Sekulow told former Trump attorney John Dowd that he had discussed “the issue of representation” with Trump, the Democrats said.
+Trump responded that he “consents to allowing your representation of Mr. Parnas and Mr. Fruman.”

 Joseph Bondy, the lawyer for Parnas, tweeted Monday that they had “worked through the night” to provide data from two of his client's smartphones to the House Intelligence Committee.